Flank/flank-dashboard/docs/17_buildkite_ci_integration.md

 ```

 The `allow_dependency_failure` flag allows running the trigger even if the step with the key `step_key` finishes with an error.
-We strongly recommend setting the `depends_on` value to the step key that finalizes your build (waits on any other steps to finish).
+We strongly recommend setting the `depends_on` value to the key of a step that finalizes your build (waits on any other steps to finish).

-The `build` section provides the `Sync Pipeline` with environment variables containing the information about what pipeline triggers exporting (`PIPELINE_SLUG` variable with `BUILDKITE_PIPELINE_SLUG` value) and what project in the database matches this pipeline (`METRICS_PROJECT_ID` variable with the **specific to you** value).
+The `build` section provides the `Sync Pipeline` with environment variables containing the information about what pipeline is triggering export (`PIPELINE_SLUG` variable with `BUILDKITE_PIPELINE_SLUG` value) and what project in the database matches this pipeline (`METRICS_PROJECT_ID` variable with the **specific to you** value).

+To read more about the `trigger` step, consider the Buildkite [Trigger Step](https://buildkite.com/docs/pipelines/trigger-step) documentation.
+Also, the [Managing Step Dependencies](https://buildkite.com/docs/pipelines/dependencies) documentation can help you to understand how to make your trigger step to be the latest.

 Well done!
-Once the trigger step is configured, the auto-exports are configured and ready to use.
+Once the trigger step is configured, the auto-exporting is ready to use.

 # API
 > What will the proposed API look like?